Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Results discussion

-When increasing the size of the time step by five-fold the simulation quickly becomes unstable for \gls{G-POD}.
-For \gls{L-POD} both time steps yield stable simulations, giving results that are very close to each other.
-For \acrshort{LO-POD} and a smaller time step size the error seems to converge to an equilibrium.
-However, for a larger time step it increases steadily.
+When increasing the time step size by fivefold, the simulation quickly becomes unstable for \gls{G-POD}.
+For \gls{L-POD}, both time steps yield stable simulations, giving results that are very close to each other.
+For \acrshort{LO-POD} and a smaller time step size, the error seems to converge to an equilibrium.
+However, for a larger time step, it increases steadily.
 This means there is likely still a benefit to taking a smaller time step.
-An interesting continuation of this research would be to find a way to systematically determine the ``sweet spot" between increasing the time step and maintaining accuracy of the \gls{ROM}.
+An interesting continuation of this research would be to find a way to systematically determine the ``sweet spot" between increasing the time step and maintaining accuracy of the \gls{ROM}. \R{comment_7}\revone{This could for example, be done by considering several different time step sizes and both implicit and explicit integration methods, or adaptive time-stepping based on an error estimator \cite{Johnson1987}.}

 In terms of energy conservation, we observe that all \glspl{ROM} conserve the energy as predicted by the theoretical analysis, except for a time discretization error incurred by the use of \gls{RK4}.
 This error increases when the time step size is increased.
-Only for \gls{G-POD} with an increased time step size the simulation becomes unstable.
-For \acrshort{LO-POD} the numerical error in the instantaneous change in energy, see \eqref{eq:change_in_energy}, is the largest.
-This is likely due the linear system that needs to be solved to evaluate the \gls{ROM} for a non-orthogonal basis, see \eqref{eq:ROM}.
-However, the time discretization error is the main source of error, as the change in energy during the simulation is roughly the same for \gls{L-POD} and \acrshort{LO-POD}.
+Only for \gls{G-POD} with an increased time step size, the simulation becomes unstable.
+For \acrshort{LO-POD}, the numerical error in the instantaneous change in energy, see \eqref{eq:change_in_energy}, is the largest.
+This is likely due to the linear system that needs to be solved to evaluate the \gls{ROM} for a non-orthogonal basis, see \eqref{eq:ROM}.
+However, the time discretization error is the primary source of error, as the change in energy during the simulation is roughly the same for \gls{L-POD} and \acrshort{LO-POD}.